cabloy/zova/zova-docs/guide/essentials/ioc/introduction.md

 We know that `IOC`(Inversion of Control) is an effective architectural design for system decoupling, and is also a supporting tool for the development of large-scale business systems

-## Bean Containers
+## IOC Containers

-`Bean containers` are the basic component for implementing `IOC`, and there are two types of bean containers in Zova:
+There are two types of ioc containers in Zova:

-1. `app bean container`: During system initialization, a unique global bean container will be automatically created
+1. `global ioc container`(referred to as app container): During system initialization, a unique global bean container will be automatically created.
+Bean instances created in this container are all singleton mode
-2. `ctx bean container`: When creating Vue component instances, the system will create a bean container for each of them
+2. `component instance ioc container`(referred to as ctx container): When creating Vue component instances, the system will create a bean container for each of them.
+Bean instances created in this container can share data and logic within the scope of the component instance

 ## Bean Types